So you are keen on getting into Beekeeping, well you have come to the right place. Here are seven steps to becoming a Beekeeper.

 Get some Beekeeping supplies

 The next step is get yourself a beehive or beehives, at this stage it’s much better to get new equipment.
 Unless you can be sure the equipment is disease free.
-Viruses such as American foul brood can exist in second hand hives for up to forty years.
+Diseases such as American foulbrood can exist in second hand hives for up to forty years.

 Visit your local Beekeeping supply or check out Our Shop.

 The next step is to buy some bees.

 Bees are sold as a Nucleus Colony or a fully working hive in New Zealand.